Articles Posted in Car Accidents

 Introduction: Insurance Adjusters Aren’t Your Friends

 A car accident can leave you shaken, injured, and facing mounting bills.
 When the insurance adjuster calls, their friendly tone might make you think they’re there to help.
 Think again.
 Adjusters work for the insurance company, not you, whose goal is to save money, often at your expense.
 In Miami, where busy roads like I-95 and U.S. 1 see frequent crashes, dealing with insurance adjusters is a critical step that can make or break your claim.
-At Wolfson & Leon, with over 60 years of fighting for accident victims, we’ve seen every trick in the book.
+At Wolfson & Leon, with over 60 years of fighting for accident victims throughout Florida, we’ve seen every trick in the book.
 This guide reveals common adjuster tactics, what to avoid, and how our personal injury attorneys can level the playing field.

 Florida is a hub for short-term workers, contract employees, and business professionals attending conferences, meetings, or temporary job assignments.
 With its vibrant economy, popular convention centers, and tourist-friendly climate, Florida welcomes millions of business travelers annually.
 However, accidents and injuries can disrupt these professional visits, leading to unexpected medical bills, lost income, and legal complications.
 Understanding your rights, including access to worker’s compensation or personal injury claims, is essential to navigating the aftermath of an injury.